Quantum Knots and Riemann Hypothesis: Quantum Knizhnik-Zamolodchikov Equation In Dual Form

 With this formula (\ref{k9a}) we can now follow \cite{Fra} and \cite{Fuc} to derive the KZ equation.
 For a easy reference let us present this derivation in \cite{Fra} and \cite{Fuc} as follows.
 From the Laurent series of $J^a$ we have

 where the line integral is on a contour encircling $z_i$.
-We also let this contour encircles all other $z_j$ so that the effects from Wilson lines $W(z_j, z_j^{\prime})$ for $j=1,...,n$ will all be counted.
-Then we have
+We let this contour be a circle with center $z_i$ and with small radious such that all other $z_j $ of $W(z_j, z_j^{\prime})$ for $j=1,...,n$, $ j\neq i$, are excluded.
+Then we have:

 where the second equality is from the $JW$ product formula (\ref{k3}).
-Then by a deformation of the contour integral in (\ref{norm3aa}) into a sum of $n$ contour integrals such that each contour integral encircles one and only one $z_j$ we have:
+Then we have that (\ref{norm3aa}) is equal to:.